MTrajK/bouncing-balls/README.md

 - Because of that, the whole physics engine (all maths and logics inside) works with local coordinates/units.
 The local width is always 100 local units, and the height is always 66.6667 local units. (because the canvas ratio is 3:2)
 - The simulation is not a 100% real-world simulation, because there are many more factors for moving/colliding in the real world like the ball spinning, the softness of balls, the type of walls, even the weather, and sound waves have influence in the real world.
 - More description of the physics you can find inside the code, for example, when the balls collide these formulas are used, [link](https://en.wikipedia.org/wiki/Elastic_collision).
+- Known issue: In "vertical" space/direction when the bottom is full with balls (when there is no space for a new ball) adding a new ball will make all balls go crazy (jumping randomly).
+This is because the balls will always collide and won't lose energy from colliding (at this moment I'm not sure how to solve this).

 ## Repo structure